Club Info

 History

-Letchworth Dog Training Club originated in Letchworth the 1980s as an Obedience Training aid to the then newly formed East Anglia Branch of the Border Collie Club of the UK .
+Letchworth Dog Training Club originated in Letchworth in the early 1980s as an Obedience Training aid to the then newly formed East Anglia Branch of the Border Collie Club of the UK.
 In a short time, other breeds were encouraged to join and the club moved away from just being an obedience training centre for border collies.

-In 1983 Letchworth (First Garden City) Dog Training Club became an officially Kennel Club registered club, and is now based at The Village Hall, Graveley, between Baldock and Stevenage.
+In 1983 Letchworth (First Garden City) Dog Training Club became an officially Kennel Club registered club.

-Dog Agility started soon after Kennel Club registration and classes were held at Fairfield Hospital with all proceeds being donated to the patient welfare fund.
-Fairfield Hospital closed officially in 1997 and Letchworth DTC Agility moved initially to near Holwell, before its present location at the indoor Equine Centre at Shuttleworth College
+Dog Agility started soon after Kennel Club registration and classes were held at Fairfield Hospital between Letchworth and Stotfold with all proceeds being donated to the patient welfare fund.
+Fairfield Hospital closed officially in 1997 and Letchworth DTC Agility moved initially to a site near Holwell, before its present location at the indoor Equine Centre at Shuttleworth College in Old Warden, Bedfordshire.

-The tradition of supporting charities continues with both Heathlands Animal Sanctuary and Greyhounds In Need receiving donations in recent years.
+The tradition of supporting charities continues with both the East Anglia Air Ambulance Service and Willow receiving donations in recent years.

-Letchworth DTC has a welcoming, friendly and informal club environment with excellent training methods specialising in obedience and agility, but catering for all your doggy training needs from puppy socialisation to competition.
+Letchworth DTC has a welcoming, friendly and informal club environment with excellent training methods specialising in Agility.

 Agility Training is held on Tuesday nights each week: all abilities welcome - from Allsorts to Grade 7.
 Please see agility training for more details.
-Please note: there is a waiting list for dogs and handlers who are new to agility.
-Due to limited class sizes, there may not be any spaces available for some time.
+Please note: there are limited intakes for dogs and handlers who are new to agility.
+A new intake can only be offered when space permits.